nick-hio/jhx/packages/fastify/README.md

 ## Quick Start

-Register the plugin with Fastify *OR* create a standalone instance:
+Register the `fastifyJhx` plugin with Fastify or use the `createJhx` function:

 ```jsx
 import Fastify from 'fastify';